Lane formation and aggregation spots in a model of ants: Formal mean-field limit

 where $f_2^N$ is the two-particle marginal given by \cref{marginal}.
 Next we assume that, as $N\to \infty$, there is propagation of chaos, namely, $f^N_2\rightharpoonup (f_1^\infty)^{\otimes 2}$ as $N\to\infty$ holds for some limiting function $f_1^\infty$ \cite[Definition 3.ii]{jabin2017mean}.
 Inserting this approximation in \eqref{integratedFPN} and writing $f_1^\infty \equiv f$ we arrive at

 where $c_\lambda(t,\xx, \theta) = c(t, \xx+\lambda {\bf e}(\theta))$ and

-To obtain the propagation of chaos $f_2^N\rightharpoonup(f_1^\infty)^{\otimes 2}$ as $N\to\infty$ rigorously for this model one may consider the results for mean-field limits for Vicsek models (see for example \cite{briant2022cauchy,bolley2012mean} with global Lipschitz alignment kernel) and Vlasov--Fokker--Planck models with singular interaction kernel \cite{bresch2019mean,bresch2022new}.
+To obtain the propagation of chaos $f_2^N\rightharpoonup(f_1^\infty)^{\otimes 2}$ as $N\to\infty$ rigorously for this model one may consider the results for mean-field limits for Vicsek models (see for example \cite{bolley2012mean,briant2022cauchy} with global Lipschitz alignment kernel), Vlasov--Fokker--Planck models with singular interaction kernel \cite{bresch2022new,bresch2019mean}, or the Keller--Segel model \cite{10.1214/16-AAP1267}.
 For a general review of the propagation of chaos, see also \cite{chaintron2021propagation}.
-We also note that a mean-field result depends on whether equation \cref{eq:spefPDE} features (global) well-posedness or not.
-It is unclear if all of this combined---to establish a rigorous mean-field limit---is present in the current literature.